ysdragon/StreamBot/README.md

 VIDEO_CACHE = "./tmp/video-cache" # The local path where your self-bot will cache youtube videos

 # Stream options
+RESPECT_VIDEO_PARAMS = "false"  # This option is used to respect video parameters such as width, height, fps, bitrate, and max bitrate.
 STREAM_WIDTH = "1280" # The width of the video stream in pixels
 STREAM_HEIGHT = "720" # The height of the video stream in pixels
 STREAM_FPS = "30" # The frames per second (FPS) of the video stream